-Originally found this article at The Atlantic which highlights for outstanding leadership one requires strong emotional intelligence and Corporations’ Productivity Hack: Meditation proves it’s value
+Originally found this article at The Atlantic which highlights that for outstanding leadership one requires strong emotional intelligence and Corporations’ Productivity Hack: Meditation proves it’s value.

 Target, Google, and Ford have started teaching employees mindfulness.
 Will capitalism complicate something as simple as following your breath?